Menu

 Germany

-Hacker-Pschorr Weisse Bock
+Hacker-Pschorr Weisse

-Style: Weizen Bock
+Style: Weizen bock

 Alcohol Content (Alcohol by Volume): 7 percent ABV

-Description: Hacker-Pschorr Weisse Bock is brewed by Paulaner Brauerei, a traditionally significant Oktoberfest participant.
+Description: Hacker-Pschorr Weisse is brewed by Paulaner Brauerei, a traditionally significant Oktoberfest participant.
 This particular brew has a nice dark orange-brown hue with a decent white head.
 The scent is yeasty and fruity (think bananas).
 The taste is much the same, plus a little spice added on.
 Overall, the mouthfeel is heavy, creamy, and quite pleasant.

 Brewer: Paulaner Brauerei